tobezhanabi/Setting-up-a-contract-with-foundry/README.md

 To access the most recently deployed contract in yr vscode, you will need to install foundry devops; `forge install ChainAccelOrg/foundry-devops --no-commit` and then import `import {DevOpsTools} from "foundry-devops/src/DevOpsTools.sol";`

+Testing can be hard but we can use this command to see which line we havent tested `forge coverage --report debug > coverage.txt`

 SCRIPTING
 We use solidity to run script in foundry, you import as said above and then put this in your terminal to run it `forge script script/YOurscript.s.sol:TARGETFUNCTION --rpc-url $SEPOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast`